 Carbohydrates: We Need Them!

 Carbohydrates: it is so important to recognize them for what they are: healthy and necessary!
 Many people try to avoid carbs, deeming them unhealthy.
 This arises from the tendency to equate carbohydrates with doughy foods.
-Carbohydrates, our main source of energy, are literally necessary for survival.
+Carbohydrates, however, are our main source of energy and are actually necessary for survival.

 Carbohydrates are broken down into categories: simple and complex.
 Simple carbohydrates include candy, soda, doughnuts, and pastries.
 These carbohydrates have low nutritional value.
-However, complex carbohydrates are key.
+However, complex carbohydrates are key to a balanced diet.
 They are plant-based, containing loads of fiber, vitamins, and minerals.
 These include fruits, legumes, whole grains, and vegetables.

 People embarking on diets are often so focused on the what, that they neglect the how.
-The way we eat, though, is far from trivial.
+The way you eat, though, is far from trivial.
 Research shows that mindful eating reduces restrictive eating and increases self-acceptance.
 In addition, it is linked to weight loss, decreased cravings, and reduced overeating.
-Mindful eating constitutes eating with awareness, consciously noting our senses.
+Mindful eating refers to eating with awareness, consciously noting your senses as you take in your food.
 Instead of focusing on weight loss, individuals learn to appreciate their experiences with food, while cultivating a better relationship with their body.